24 Things to do and see in Limerick

 19 – Attend Riverfest Festival in the Summer months!!

 Riverfest is held each year in Limerick, it’s a cool festival.
 It is usually held at the start of May each year.
 The city is buzzing with people attending the festival.
 The festival is featured along the river Shannon.
-The Great Limerick Run and huge fireworks displays are part of the River fest.
-The city is buzzing for the weekend and it’s a great boost for local businesses.
+The Great Limerick Run and huge fireworks displays are part of the River Fest.
+The city is full of entertainment for the weekend and it’s a great boost for local businesses.
 Put it on your bucket list!!!

-There is a BBQ cookoff competition and there are some really tasty foods on offer.
-There are live street performers and plenty of delicious food all around the city.
+There is a BBQ cookoff competition and there are some delicious foods on offer.
+There are live street performers and plenty of delicious foods to all around the city.
 The pubs are filled with people having the craic and trying some of the local craft beers.

 20 – Head to Adare for the afternoon

 Adare village is located in County Limerick, just 30 minutes drive from Limerick city.
 Adare is full of history and cool stuff.
-The area is home to Adare Manor Hotel and golf course.
+The area is home to the Adare Manor Hotel star hotel and golf course.

-The Hotel recently won the bid to hold the Ryder cup in 2026 at the hotel and golf course.
+The Hotel recently won the bid to hold the Ryder cup in 2026 at the am\zing hotel and top-class golf course.
 Adare Manor is an old manor house built by the Dunraven family in 1832.
-The house is known as a calendar house because of its 52 chimneys and 7 stone pillars and 4 towers to mark the annual tallies of weeks, seasons and days.
+The house is known as a calendar house because of its 52 chimneys and 7 stone pillars and 4 towers to mark the annual tallies of weeks, seasons and days of the year.

-The 840-acre estate was recently purchased by JP Mc Manus and a new extension and complete refurbishment were carried out, and a new golf course was put it.
+The 840-acre estate and hotel was recently purchased by Irish businessman JP Mc Manus and a new extension and complete refurbishment were carried out on the hotel and golf course, and a new golf course was designed installed.
 The hotel has won many awards and it’s one of the worlds best hotels.
-Adare village is full of lovely little cafes and nice boutiques for clothes shopping.
+Adare village is full of lovely little cafes and nice boutiques full of top-class fashionable items.

 The main street is home to a number of thatched buildings and there is a protestant and catholic church in the area.
-The Desmond castle sits next to Adare Manor and they are guided tours available of the castle and grounds.
+The Desmond castle sits next to Adare Manor and there are guided tours available of the Desmond castle and grounds.

 21 – Visit Asketon Castle in County Limerick

 Askeaton Castle is located in county Limerick about a 40-minute drive from Limerick city.
 Askeaton is located on the banks of the River Deel and it’s a beautiful little spot to stop off.
-The castle dates back to 1199 and is one of the largest building in the town.
+The castle dates back to 1199 and is one of the largest buildings in the town of Askeaston.

 22 – Tickle you taste buds in the Mustard Seed